viam-modules/tensorflow-cpu/README.md

-# tensorflow_cpu
+# tensorflow-cpu

-Viam provides a `tensorflow_cpu` model of the [ML model service](https://docs.viam.com/ml/deploy/) that allows CPU-based inference on a Tensorflow model in the SavedModel format.
+Viam provides a `tensorflow-cpu` model of the [ML model service](https://docs.viam.com/ml/deploy/) that allows CPU-based inference on a Tensorflow model in the SavedModel format.

 Configure this ML model service as a [modular resource](https://docs.viam.com/modular-resources/) on your robot to take advantage of Tensorflow on the Viam platform--including previously existing or even user-trained models.